 For voluntary or involuntary relinquishment and re-designation of existing eligible entities, Corrective Action(s) are requested by the monitoring team and addressed in the final monitoring report.
-The eligible entity will be given 60 calendar days from the date of the final monitoring report to inform the state of the plan for addressing the findings, weaknesses, and recommendations.
-The corrective action plan must be implemented within 15 business days after the state accepts the plan.
-The eligible entity will be notified of the state's acceptance of the corrective action plan.
+The eligible entity will be given 60 calendar days from the date of the final monitoring report to inform the State of the plan for addressing the findings, weaknesses, and recommendations.
+Implementation of the corrective action plan must begin within fifteen (15) business days after acceptance of the plan by the State.
+The eligible entity will be notified of the acceptance of the corrective action plan by the State.
 Corrective Action Plans must include the following: (1) Action to be taken to address the finding(s), (2) Name(s) and job title(s) of the individual(s) responsible for addressing the finding(s), and (3) A timeline(s) for completion.
-The eligible entity may be asked to provide the date of the board meeting at which the final monitoring report and Corrective Action Plan were reviewed by the board and/or financial resources assigned to ensure implementation of the corrective action(s).
+The eligible entity may be asked to provide the date of the Board meeting at which the final monitoring report and Corrective Action Plan were reviewed by the Board and/or financial resources assigned to ensure implementation of the corrective action(s).
 CAAs will be designated by the State Office for underserved areas of the state only if CAAs contiguous with or closest to the underserved areas decline to serve such areas.
-Except in situations where an agency's status as a CAA is terminated voluntarily or involuntarily, changes in service area designations shall be initiated at the local level and submitted to the State Office for review and approval or disapproval.
-Efforts to establish CAAs in underserved areas of the state shall be initiated at the local level and submitted to the state for review and approval or disapproval.
+Except in situations where an agency's status as a CAA is terminated voluntarily or involuntarily, changes in service area designations shall be initiated at the local level and submitted to the State for review and approval or disapproval.
+Efforts to establish CAAs in underserved areas of the state shall be initiated at the local level and submitted to the State for review and approval or disapproval.